 To add your website to Google Search Console, you need a Gmail account, open GSC, add a property in the dropdown menu and follow the step to verify the ownership.

-Similar process with Google Analytics, you need a Gmail account, open GA,
+Similar is the process with Google Analytics, you need a Gmail account, open GA,

 3. Not installing an SEO plugin